MicrosoftDocs/customer-insights/ci-docs/incremental-refresh-data-sources.md

    > [!TIP]
    > You can also apply incremental refresh later by editing an existing data source.

-1. On **Incremental refresh settings**, you'll configure the incremental refresh for all entities that you selected when creating the data source.
+1. On **Incremental refresh settings**, you'll configure the incremental refresh for all tables that you selected when creating the data source.

    :::image type="content" source="media/incremental-refresh-settings.png" alt-text="Configure incremental refresh settings.":::

-1. Select an entity, and provide the following details:
+1. Select a table, and provide the following details:

-   - **Define the primary key**: Select a primary key for the entity or table.
+   - **Define the primary key**: Select a primary key for the table.
    - **Define the "last updated" field**: This field will only display attributes of type date or time.
 Select an attribute that indicates when the records were last updated.
 It will be used to identify the records that fall within the incremental refresh time frame.
    - **Check for updates every**: Specify how long you want the incremental refresh time frame to be.